 7. Post Engaging Comments on Your Own Photos

 Yes, you read that correctly.
 Comment on your own photo and think of it as a secondary caption.
-Doing so generates more comments and catches the attention of people who may not read the entire caption but may head straight to the comments.
+Using this Instagram hack invites more comments and catches the attention of people who may not read the entire caption but instead head straight to the comments.
 Sometimes I’ll give one call to action in the caption and then another in the comments!

 Here is an example from my feed that got 481 comments.
 I posted an engaging caption and TWO comments on my own post like an absolute SAVAGE!